vmohit256/ml_practice/nlp/README.md

             - tokenizing too much: deep learning model would invest too much time in learning that most combinations are not useful and only some are useful.
 Given a sequence of characters like: 'n', 'e', 'w', ' ', 'y', 'o', 'r', 'k', there are catalan number of unique ways to split it.
 But only 3-4 are useful.
 So, the model would have to learn that most of the splits are not useful.
 This is a waste of time and resources.
             - tokenizing too little: if "to be or not to be" is a single token then it appears very infrequently in the corpus and so would have less data to learn its meaning.
 Eg: say the task is machine translation.
 The sentence "to be or not to be" appears only 2-3 times in training data with long translations.
 It will be difficult to learn exactly why it was translated that way with jus tthese samples.
 But, words like "to", "be", etc. appear a lot and their translation meaning could be generalized and useful for the bigger sentence "to be or not to be" as well.
     - Herdan/Heap's law: `V = k * N^b`
-        - for large corpus, `b` is between 0.67 and 0.75 sp vocab size grows fater than square root of corpus size
+        - for large corpus, `b` is between 0.67 and 0.75 sp vocab size grows faster than square root of corpus size
     - top-down (rule based)
         - simple lowercase, remove special characters, split on whitespace
         - nltk.regexp tokenize